C64

 In the UK, its popularity was second only to the ZX Spectrum.
 The C64 was a far more capable machine, especially for games, but its price put it out of reach for many.
 If you were a child in the 1980s or 1990s, the chances were you knew someone with one of these two machines.

 While Commodore's marketing department was apparently trying to convince people it was a serious office machine, its engineers were instead making it ideal for games.
-It sported an appealing colour palette (each colour was hand picked to look nice, rather than being mathematically equidistant from the others, as was the norm at the time),[1] sprites, and a sound chip that put many fully fledged synthesisers to shame — indeed, these engineers would later form Ensoniq in order to make professional samplers.
+Its VIC-II graphics chip featured an appealing colour palette (each colour was hand picked to look nice, rather than using the Boolean colour palette that was the norm at the time),[1] scrolling, and sprites, while its SID sound chip featured pulsewidth modulation, ring modulation, oscillator sync, and a multimode filter, putting many fully fledged synthesisers to shame — indeed, these engineers would later form Ensoniq in order to make professional samplers.

 As with other home computers, while it had a large library of games, there was less serious software available.